zombieleet/practicing_implementing_protocols/ftp-protocol/notes.md

 ### Commands

-When ftp command crosses the wire, the default port it uses is port 21.
-FTP also makes use of port 20 for the FTP Data channel by default.

-Most ftp data sessions don't use port 20 for data transfer.
-Invidual control and data channels are used separat3eely from large file transfers.

-The PORT command can be use to specify what port the server should sent data to.

-When client is on active mode FTP, this does not work well if the client is behind a firewall or NAT is used ont he clients network.
-Passive mode ftp solves this problem, by letting the client send a `PASV` command to the server.
-The server returns a high port normal (normally greater than 1024) that the client used use for data connection

-In summary, the PORT command is used in FTP to communicate the TCP port number to use for the data transfer channel.
-In active mode FTP, the client uses the PORT command to tell the server which high-numbered port the client will use for the data channel, and the server opens a connection to that port.
-In passive mode, the PASV command is sent by the client, and the server responds with the high-numbered port on which it will accept the data connection

-If passive mode is turned on (default), ftp will send a PASV command for all data connections instead of a PORT command.
-The PASV command requests that the remote server open a port for the data connection and return the address of that port.
-The remote server listens on that port and the client connects to it.
-When using the more traditional PORT command, the client listens on a port and sends that address to the remote server, who connects back to it.
-Passive mode is useful when using ftp through a gateway router or host that controls the directionality of traffic.
-(Note that though FTP servers are required to support the PASV command by RFC 1123, some do not.)

 1. USER
    This command helps to identify if a user should have accees to file information.
 After this command it is common to have a `PASS` command for authenticating a user